cedar-policy/rfcs/text/0021-any-and-all-operators.md

 But what happens if evaluating `P` errors on some element `e`?
 In this case, the evaluation of `all` or `any` terminates abruptly with a distinguished `QuantifierError`.

-The `QuantifierError` error may include static information (such as source location), but no dynamic information (such as the value that caused the error to be thrown).
-This error handling approach ensures that evaluating  `all` and `any` is _deterministic_: the result is the same regardless of iteration order.
+The `QuantifierError` error may include additional diagnostic information, as long as this information is bounded in size and computed deterministically.
+For example, the `QuantifierError` error could specify the source location, or a fixed-length description of the smallest erroring value in the underlying set, according to some fixed total order on Cedar values.
+This error handling approach ensures that evaluating  `all` and `any` _deterministic_: the result is the same regardless of iteration order.
+It also ensures that evaluation is _space efficient_: the size of the evaluator output remains constant in policy and input size.

 For example, consider the expression `[1, true].all(it like "foo")`.
 Regardless of the order in which the predicate is applied, the expression returns the same `QuantifierError`.